Cambodia Travel Guides

 There are two border crossing points with Laos relatively close to one another: 1) the riverine crossing at Koh Chheuteal Thom; 2) the road crossing at Dom Kralor.
 Expect extra fees for “stamps” on both sides of the border.

 To get to the Lao border crossing from Phnom Penh, take a taxi or bus to Stung Treng town, and then arrange transport to the border from Stung Treng.
 The road from Phnom Penh all the way through Stung Treng and to the border has recently been improved and is currently in comparatively good condition.
-Travelers used to take the ferry most of the way to Stung Treng, but now with the improved road conditions, most most people go by road.

 To get to Stung Treng either: